What is settings-chrome[.]com?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-PUAs usually appear legitimate and offer "useful" features.
-However, the functionalities rarely work as advertised, and in most cases - they do not work at all.
-The sole purpose of unwanted software is to generate profit for the developers; hence, functionality and user safety are irrelevant.
+PUAs may seem legitimate and offer "useful" features, however, the functionality rarely works as advertised, and, in most cases, does not work at all.
+The sole purpose of this unwanted software is to generate profit for the developers.
+PUAs cause redirects, run intrusive ad campaigns, and gather vulnerable data.

 How did adware install on my computer?